 Feeling inspired to take back your food budget?
 SoFi can help.
-Consider opening a SoFi Money® cash management account.
+Consider opening a SoFi Checking and Savings® account.

-SoFi Money makes it easy to track your spending and manage your expenses with features like direct deposit and auto-pay.
+An online bank account with SoFi Checking and Savings® makes it easy to track your spending and manage your expenses with features like direct deposit and auto-pay.
 Plus, there are no account fees.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.